 An enrolled agent (EA) is a person who has earned the privilege of representing taxpayers before the Internal Revenue Service.
 Enrolled agent status is the highest credential the IRS awards.
-One must pass a three-part comprehensive IRS exam covering individual and business tax returns to reach this designation.
+One must pass a three-part comprehensive IRS exam covering individual, business tax returns, and taxpayer representation to reach this designation.

 Enrolled agents are the only federally-licensed tax practitioners who specialize in taxation and have unlimited rights to represent taxpayers before the IRS.
 Enrolled agents’ expertise in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS.
 Individuals who obtain this elite status must adhere to ethical standards and complete 72 hours of continuing education courses every three years.
 You can be assured that an EA is well versed in federal taxation matters.